LEARNAcademy/white-boarding-questions/whiteboarding-questions.md

 As a developer, you are given an array of mixed data.
 Create a function that takes in the array and returns an array with only the values that are strings.

 INTERVIEWER'S NOTES:
+- 1 - The goal here is to get the student to start to formulate a very common soft-skills interview question.
+Encourage the student to come up with a solid, well-practiced answer.
 - 2 - An index in an array is the location of each item.
 Arrays are zero-indexed.
 The value is the content that is at each index.
 The value must be a data type recognized by JavaScript.
 Knowing the difference between the two is important to be able to successfully access the data in an array.
 - 3 - Iteration is repeating a specific action until a condition is met.
 ```javascript